Museum of Modern Art

 From the 1930s through the 1950s, MoMA became a host to several landmark exhibitions, including Barr's influential "Cubism and Abstract Art" in 1936.
 Nelson Rockefeller became the museum's president in 1939, playing a key role in its expansion and publicity.
 David Rockefeller joined the board in 1948 and continued the family's close association with the museum until his death in 2017.
 In 1953, Philip Johnson redesigned the garden, which subsequently became the Abby Aldrich Rockefeller Sculpture Garden.
 In 1958, a fire at MoMA destroyed a painting by Claude Monet and led to the evacuation of other artworks.
 In later decades, the museum was among several institutions to aid the CIA in its efforts to engage in cultural propaganda during the Cold War.
 Major expansions in the 1980s and the early 21st century, including the selection of Japanese architect Yoshio Taniguchi for a significant renovation, nearly doubled MoMA's space for exhibitions and programs.
 The 2000s saw the formal merger with the P.S.
 1 Contemporary Art Center, and in 2019, another major renovation added significant gallery space.

-The museum has been instrumental in shaping the history of modern art, particularly modern art from Europe.
 In recent decades, MoMA has expanded its collection and programming to include works by traditionally underrepresented groups.
 The museum has been involved in controversies regarding its labor practices, and the institution's labor union, founded in 1971, has been described as the first of its kind in the U.S. The MoMA Library includes about 300,000 books and exhibition catalogs, more than 1,000 periodical titles and more than 40,000 files of ephemera about individual artists and groups.
 The archives hold primary source material related to the history of modern and contemporary art.
-In 2023, MoMA was visited by over 2.8 million people, making it the 15th most-visited art museum in the world and the 6th most-visited museum in the United States.

 Attendance

 The museum attracted 2,190,440 visitors in 2022, making it the 4th most-visited museum in the United States, and the third most-visited U.S. art museum.
 This attendance was 89 percent higher than in 2021, but still well below the pre-COVID attendance in 2019.

+In 2024, MoMA was visited by over 2.6 million people, making it the 13th most-visited art museum in the world and the 6th most-visited museum in the United States.